sysflow-telemetry/sf-processor/docs/POLICIES.md

 - _rule_: the name of the rule
 - _description_: a textual description of the rule
-- _condition_: a set of logical operations that can reference lists and macros, which when evaluating to _true_, can trigger an alert (when processor is in alert mode), or filter a sysflow record (when processor is in filter mode)
+- _condition_: a set of logical operations that can reference lists and macros, which when evaluating to _true_, can trigger record enrichment or alert creation (depending on the policy engine mode)
-- _action_: a list of actions to take place when the rule evaluates to _true_.
-Actions can be any of the following (note: new actions will be added in the future):
+- _action_: a comma-separated list of actions to take place when the rule evaluates to _true_.
+For a particular rule, actions are evaluated in the order they are specified, i.e., an action can make use of the results provided by earlier actions.
+An action is just the name of an action function without any parameters.
+The current version only supports plugable user-defined actions.
+See [here](#user-defined-actions) for a detailed description of the plugin interface and a sample action plugin.
-  - alert: processor outputs an alert
-  - tag: enriches or tags the sysflow record with the labels in the `tags` field.
-This can be useful for semantically labeling of records with TTPs for example.
 - _priority_: label representing the severity of the alert can be: (1) low, medium, or high, or (2) emergency, alert, critical, error, warning, notice, informational, debug.
 - _tags_ (optional): set of labels appended to alert (default: empty).
 - _prefilter_ (optional): list of record types (`sf.type`) to whitelist before applying rule condition (default: empty).